Integrability of Conformal Killing Vectors in the Eisenhart Lift of Scalar-Field FLRW Cosmology: Introduction

 The derivation of Eq.~(\ref{potential}) in Ref.~\cite{Chiba:2024iia} relied on a factorized ansatz for the components of the CKV.
 Although that ansatz led to an explicit solution, it did not, by itself, rule out the possibility that further potentials might arise from more general CKVs Our aim here is to settle this point.

 Our approach is simple.
 After briefly reviewing the Eisenhart lift for the system of a scalar field in a flat FLRW universe in Sec. \ref{section2}, in Sec. \ref{section3} we derive the integrability conditions of the reduced CKV equations derived in Ref.~\cite{Chiba:2024iia} and obtain a necessary differential equation for $h(\phi)=V'(\phi)/V(\phi)$.
-In Sec. \ref{section4}, we then solve this nonlinear second-order equation locally.
+In Sec.~\ref{section4}, we solve the nonlinear second-order equation obtained from the determinant condition.
+We first reduce its order by using $h$ as an independent variable and regarding $p=h'$ as a function of \(h\) (Sec.~\ref{section41}).
+This leads to a first-order equation whose consistency condition splits into two branches (Sec.~\ref{section42}).
 The equation has a two-parameter regular branch and a one-parameter singular branch.
 By returning to the original CKV equations, we show that only the regular branch gives a non-trivial CKV.
-As a result, Eq.~(\ref{potential}) is the most general local potential in the sector relevant for the additional first integral.
-Sec. {\ref{section5} is devoted to a summary and discussions.
+As a result, in the \(\chi\)-independent sector considered here, Eq.~(\ref{potential}) is the most general local potential admitting a non-trivial CKV.
+Sec. {\ref{section5} is devoted to a summary and discussion.